oreum-industries/.github/profile/README.md

 [Oreum Industries](https://oreum.io) is a data science consultancy from [Jonathan Sedar](https://github.com/jonsedar) in collaboration with a worldwide network of expert developers and leaders.

-We focus on the insurance industry through experience & inclination, helping underwriters, insurtechs and corporates to learn from data.
+We focus on the insurance industry, helping underwriters, insurtechs and corporates to learn from data.
 We operate remotely & globally, with a client base spanning USA, UK, Europe and the Middle East.

 Our technical bread and butter is advanced Bayesian statistical modeling, to create an edge in pricing & reserving throughout general & life insurance.